Seoul, South Korea

 Cultural Etiquette and Customs:

-- Shoes Off, Please: When entering homes, traditional restaurants, or even some shops, it's customary to remove your shoes.
-This shows respect for the space and keeps interiors clean.
+- Remove Shoes: Before entering homes, traditional restaurants, and even some shops, it's customary to remove your shoes.
+Follow suit to adhere to local customs.

 Transportation Tips and Local Navigation Advice: